 My lessons are aimed at anyone between complete beginner and RCM level 4

-Lessons are done in person or online via zoom
+Lessons are done online via zoom during the school semester

 Lessons are typically done once a week or once every two weeks